Oneworld Publications

 Oneworld Publications is a British independent publishing firm founded in 1986 by Novin Doostdar and Juliet Mabey originally to publish accessible non-fiction by experts and academics for the general market.
 Based in London, it later added a literary fiction list (in 2009) and both a children's list (Rock the Boat, 2015) and an upmarket crime list (Point Blank, 2016), and now publishes across a wide range of subjects, including history, politics, current affairs, popular science, religion, philosophy, and psychology, as well as literary fiction, crime fiction and suspense, and children's titles.
-A large proportion of Oneworld fiction across all its lists is translated.

-Among the writers on the Oneworld list are Richard Adams, Paul Beatty, Martin Bell, Joseph Boyden, Jonathan A.C.
-Brown, Sean M. Carroll, Peter Cave, Ivor Crewe, Kamel Daoud, Deborah Kay Davies, Will Dean, Nicole Dennis-Benn, Jared Diamond, Yvvette Edwards, Peter Fiennes, Helen Fisher, Adam Frank, Antonia Fraser, A. C. Grayling, Jean Guerrero, John Hick, Caoilinn Hughes, Sun-mi Hwang, Marlon James, Stanley Johnson, Helen Joyce, Tayari Jones, Miranda Kaufmann, Anthony King, Hans Küng, Atticus Lish, Paul Lynch, Peter Matthiessen, Margaret Mazzantini, David McRaney, Jennifer Nansubuga Makumbi, Jenni Murray, Ilan Pappe, Barnaby Phillips, Caryl Phillips, William Poundstone, Mary Roach, Ahmed Saadawi, Jean Sasson, Samanta Schweblin, Jason Segel, Iain Sinclair, Anne-Marie Slaughter, Gloria Steinem, Jane Urquhart, and Anthony Warner.